The snorkel trips are offered from Khao Lak, and you get a pick up at the hotel.

 The number of visitors is limited to the Galapagos Islands.
 The islands are very busy around Easter, from June to early September, and Christmas holiday from mid-December until mid-January.
 Booking far in advance is advisable.
 Tours are fully booked and accommodation prices are on a high level.

 Although, it is always said you have to book far in advance for Galapagos it's not true!
 There is a low season where you get last-minute prices for different tours offered.
 These months are November and mid-January and February.
 You don't need to book in advance.
 Fly to one of the main islands; Santa Cruz (airport on Isla Baltra) or San Christobal.
 The local people are attentive and appreciate having tourists on their island.
 Stay in one of the many guest houses and book your trips just one or two days before.
-We did this in 2018 and we plan to do more in 2019.

 You like to know how to travel low budget on Galapagos Islands?!
 The team of When to be Where is updating this breathtaking place continuously now.
-If you can't find what you are looking for; get in contact with us.

 The Maldives are roughly 1.200 islands with 26 Atolls.
 The islands are one of the best places to see whale sharks and manta rays a well as massive amount of sea life.